rubennorte/eventize/README.md

 ## Usage

-### eventize / eventize.object
+### eventize.object

-`eventize` (also `eventize.object`) converts plain objects into event emitters (if it they are not) and wraps the specified methods to emit events before and after being called:
+`eventize.object` converts plain objects into event emitters (if it they are not) and wraps the specified methods to emit events before and after being called:

 ```javascript
 var eventize = require('eventize');